rolandd/augment.vim/README.md

          ;; If you edit it by hand, you could mess it up, so be careful.
          ;; Your init file should contain only one such instance.
          ;; If there is more than one, they won't work right.
+         '(lsp-augment-enabled t)
          '(lsp-augment-server-script "/path/to/augment.vim.git/dist/server.js"))
         ```

+1. (Optionally) customize the `lsp-augment-applicable-fn` function to
+   limit which buffers the Augment LSP client should be started for.

 1. Set up lsp-mode to use lsp-augment, adjusting the load-path as
    necessary to include this repository: